giorgitchanturidze/docker-lando-linux/README.md

-# Docker x Lando x Linux guide
+# Docker x Lando x Linux Mint guide
 ## Here's a comprehensive guide for installing Docker and Lando on a Linux Mint system, focusing on addressing the specific issue with docker-compose:

 ### Installing Docker